hjuutilainen/munkiadmin/README.md

 * Mac OS X 10.6 or later
 * [Munki](http://code.google.com/p/munki/) components installed (any recent version)

-Please note that the requirements OS X 10.8 or later will be required when MunkiAdmin 0.3 is released (in the near future):
+Please note that OS X 10.8 or later will be required when MunkiAdmin 0.3 is released (in the near future):

 ### Build from source: